Monitoring a production environment of any system requires inspecting many statistics.

 - Scalability - The web server gathers statistics by polling each component.
 This approach is not scalable, and does not behave well on large clusters.

-To overcome these limitations, XAP provides a powerful and versatile framework for reporting metrics - each component can report its own metrics (or even user-defined metrics) to any database or tool the user favours by implementing a metrics reporter.
-In addition, XAP provides a built-in reporter for InfluxDB and integration with Grafana to provide metrics storage and visualization:
+To overcome these limitations, GigaSpaces also provides a powerful and versatile framework for reporting metrics.
+Each component can report its own predefined or user-defined metrics to any database or tool by implementing a metrics reporter.
+In addition, GigaSpaces provides a built-in reporter for InfluxDB and integration with Grafana to provide metrics storage and visualization:

 - InfluxDB is an open-source distributed time-series database with a powerful query language.

-- Grafana is a graph and dashboard builder for visualizing time-series metrics, which supports InfluxDB (and other data sources).
+- Grafana is an enterprise tool for organizations with a graph and dashboard builder for visualizing time-series metrics, which supports InfluxDB (and other data sources).

-Once enabled, XAP reports metrics to InfluxDB, and the Web Management Console provides an embedded Grafana view in the Monitoring tab, as well as automatic creation of dashboards in Grafana whenever a new Processing Unit is deployed.
+When these metrics are enabled, GigaSpaces reports them to InfluxDB, and the Web Management Console provides an embedded Grafana view in the Monitoring tab, as well as automatic creation of dashboards in Grafana whenever a new Processing Unit is deployed.

-InfluxDB and Grafana are both open-source and free, but are not bundled in XAP distribution.
+InfluxDB and Grafana are both open-source and free, but are not bundled in GigaSpaces distribution.
 Installation is straightforward, as described below.
-Note that XAP's default metrics configuration is set to match the default settings of InfluxDB and Grafana, so if this is your first time we recommend sticking with the defaults to simplify the process.
+Note that GigaSpaces's default metrics configuration is set to match the default settings of InfluxDB and Grafana, so if this is your first time we recommend leaving the default configuration to simplify the process.

-[XAP_HOME]/config/metrics).
-Change the following part according to your influxDB host (myhost) and database name (mydb) that stores metrics:
+$GS_HOME/config/metrics for ServiceGrid.
+Change the following part according to your InfluxDB host (myhost) and database name (mydb) that stores metrics:

 <grafana> <datasources> <datasource name="influxdb"> <property name="type" value="influxdb"/> <property name="url" value="http://myhost:8086/db/mydb"/> <property name="username" value="root"/> <property name="password" value="root"/> </datasource> <datasource name="grafana"> <property name="type" value="influxdb"/> <property name="url" value="http://myhost:8086/db/grafana"/> <property name="username" value="root"/> <property name="password" value="root"/> <property name="grafanaDB" value="true"/> </datasource> </datasources> </grafana>

-After installation, you need to configure Grafana to work with XAP's metrics configuration, which is located at
+After installation, you need to configure Grafana to work with GigaSpaces's metrics configuration, which is located at

 grafana elements, as shown below: